Waaal/BobaOS/README.md

 ## 🤝 Contributions

-Right now this is a solo learning project, but feel free to open issues, share ideas, or fork and build your own flavor.
+Right now this is a learning project, but feel free to open issues, share ideas, or fork and build your own flavor.

 ---